SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 We are members of a religious community.

 For most of 2020, meetings were quickly transitioned to Zoom, like everything else.
-Some things worked surprisingly well, others not so much.
+Some things worked surprisingly well, and others&hellip; not so much.
 Humans are to some degree social creatures, and in a religious context we often crave the emotions associated with social contact.

-So once vaccines were rolled out sufficiently well, we reconvened in person &mdash; though masked, socially distanced, and with hand sanitizer everywhere.
+So once vaccines were rolled out sufficiently well, we reconvened in person &mdash; though vaccinated, masked, socially distanced, and with hand sanitizer everywhere.
 We also reported (respecting medical privacy) any COVID-19 contacts that might have happened, so people would know when to test.
 That seemed to work pretty well.

 But we learned this afternoon from our religious community that the Weekend Editrix was exposed last weekend.
-(Your humble Weekend Editor, being laid up with a back injury, participated via Zoom.)
-Suddenly, we were _very_ interested in the availability and price of home COVID-19 test kits, to decide what to do next.
+(Your humble Weekend Editor, being laid up with a back injury, participated via Zoom.
+Any exposure to me would be through the Weekend Editrix.)
+Suddenly, we were _very_ interested in the availability, price, speed, and accuracy of home COVID-19 test kits, to decide what to do next.
 This is especially so since the Weekend Editrix works with a social service agency that visits elder care facilities, and we _absolutely_ do not want to inject COVID-19 there!